Tuesday, 24 February 2026

 Unwritten principles

-Principles that are incorporated into the Canadian Constitution by the preamble of the Constitution Act 1867, including a statement that the Constitution is "similar in Principle to that of the United Kingdom", much of which is unwritten.
+Principles that are incorporated into the Canadian Constitution by the preamble of the Constitution Act 1867, include a statement that the Constitution is "similar in Principle to that of the United Kingdom", much of which is unwritten.
 Unlike mere conventions, these are justiciable.
-Amongst those principles most recognized as constitutional to date are federalism, liberal democracy, constitutionalism, the rule of law, and respect for minorities.
+Amongst those principles most recognized as constitutional are federalism, liberal democracy, constitutionalism, the rule of law, and respect for minorities.
 Others include responsible government, representation by population, judicial independence, no taxation without representation, and parliamentary supremacy.
-Also, the Governor General's unwritten powers are broad but kept in reserve.
+Also, the Governor General's unwritten powers are very broad but kept in reserve.

-The philosophy espoused by the government is important and is much more than an academic discussion, for it reflects the underlying political attitude and motives and explains much of why Canada has been financially unsuccessful since 2015.
-Canadians are hurting.
-The evidence is that Liberal Party style secular humanism and civic nationalism do not meet the Canadian human challenge of 2026.
+The government's philosophy is important and goes well beyond an academic discussion.
+It reflects the underlying political attitude and motives and explains why Canada has been financially unsuccessful since 2015.

-No comments:
+2 comments: